Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 >    - Install with `sudo apt install acpica-tools`
 >    - Verify with `iasl -v`

-To build this project's EFI, execute the below command(s) at the root of the project:
+To build this project's EFI, run the below command(s) at the root of the project:
 ```sh
 # Run build pipeline for the UX481FA/FL EFI
 bash ./scripts/build.sh